sayanee/archives/_posts/2007-06-09-winning-by-jack-welch.md

 leaders must exude positive energy…

->

 > You know the old saying,” the fish rots from the head.”
 It’s mainly used to refer to how politics and corruption filter down into an organisation, ut it could just as easily be used to describe the effect of a ad attitude at the top of any team, large or small.
 Eventually, everyone’s infected.

 hiring principle of jack welch…

->

-> the 4 acid tests: Integrity, Intelligence, Maturity
+- 4 acid tests: Integrity, Intelligence, Maturity

-> 4Es: Positive **Energy**, Ability to **Energise** other, **Edge** and the courage to make tough yes or no decisions, **Execute** and the ability to get the job done.
+- 4Es: Positive Energy, Ability to Energise others, Edge and the courage to make tough yes or no decisions, Execute and the ability to get the job done.

-> P: **Passion**
+- P: Passion

 Some principles for hiring for the top…

->

-> The first characteristics is authenticity.
+- The first characteristics is authenticity.

-> The second characteristics is the ability to see around the corners.
+- The second characteristics is the ability to see around the corners.

-> The 3rd characteristics is a strong penchant to surround themselves with people better and smarter than they are.
+- The 3rd characteristics is a strong penchant to surround themselves with people better and smarter than they are.

-> The 4th characteristics is the heavy-duty resilience.
+- The 4th characteristics is the heavy-duty resilience.

 To manage people well, companies should: